AckerlyXu/heima/includes/virtual-machines-common-planned-maintenance.md

 <!--Image reference-->
 ![][image2]

-Use the viewer to report the virtual machines that are configured in a multi-instance configuration using the Azure Portal, Azure PowerShell, or Azure CLI.
-For example, using the Azure Portal, you can add the _Availability Set_ to the **virtual machines (classic)** browse dialog.
+Use the viewer to report the virtual machines that are configured in a multi-instance configuration using the Azure portal, Azure PowerShell, or Azure CLI.
+For example, using the Azure portal, you can add the _Availability Set_ to the **virtual machines (classic)** browse dialog.
 The virtual machines that report the same availability set are part of a multi-instance configuration.
 In the following example, the multi-instance configuration consists of virtual machines SQLContoso01 and SQLContoso02.

 <!--Image reference-->
   ![Virtual machines (classic) view from the Azure Portal][image4]